New Style Radio

 New Style Radio 98.7 FM is a community radio station based in Birmingham, England, and broadcasting to the city's African-Caribbean community.
 The station, launched on 14 August 2002, was born out of 15 years of short-term radio broadcasting and training, including a long run of Restricted Service Licence activities.
+The 98.7FM transmitter has been off air since 1st April 2022, with the station broadcasting online only since then.

 The service is intended to be reflective of African-Caribbean culture and aspiration in particular and of multicultural Birmingham in general.
-It is historical in being the first licensed African-Caribbean radio station in Britain.
+It is historic in being the first licensed African-Caribbean radio station in Britain.

 New Style Radio is run mainly by unpaid volunteers and is part of the Afro-Caribbean Millennium Centre, a registered charity set up to support the educational and social needs of the Afro-Caribbean community in the West Midlands.

 In 2020, Ofcom censured the station for broadcasting COVID-19 conspiracy theories on a discussion segment.